List of Malcolm in the Middle characters: Dewey

-Dewey, played by Erik Per Sullivan (151 episodes) and Caleb Ellsworth-Clark (4 episodes), is portrayed as being quieter, more innocent brother but becomes just as spiteful and destructive as his older siblings as the series progressed.
+Dewey, played by Erik Per Sullivan (151 episodes) and Caleb Ellsworth-Clark (4 episodes), is portrayed as being the quieter, more innocent brother but becomes just as spiteful and destructive as his older brothers as the series progressed.
 Initially the youngest brother, Dewey is regularly bullied by both Malcolm and Reese for years to the point where he becomes completely immune to their torture methods.
 He is also frequently underestimated by his brothers to the point where they sometimes find themselves at his mercy.
 Despite this, he partakes in many of the brothers' juvenile schemes and is just as spiteful and vindictive as they are.
 Dewey is more inclined to the arts than his brothers.
 He soon finds he is a musical prodigy, and as the series goes on he becomes more caring and thoughtful especially in regards to his younger brother Jamie, whom he decides not to bully like he was by Malcolm and Reese.
 Lois remarks at one point that unlike Malcolm, who would have to work hard to achieve success, Dewey would have success handed to him.
 Dewey joins the Buseys, a class for the emotionally disturbed, by mistake and ends up becoming their unofficial teacher.
 He ended up caring for his fellow students so much that, when the mistake was uncovered, he feigned severe emotional problems so he could remain.
 In the final few seasons, Dewey becomes increasingly bitter towards his parents due to them overlooking him throughout his childhood and neglecting his interests.
 Because of this, he forces them to give Jamie the childhood he never had.
 In the last episode, he and Jamie (the only other remaining brother living at home) continued the tradition of causing havoc all over the house.
+In the revival series, he is shown to be spending a lot of time touring the world as a successful musician.

 Caroline Miller

-Caroline Miller, played by Catherine Lloyd Burns (15 episodes), is the primary teacher of Malcolm's "Krelboyne" class in the first two seasons.
+Caroline Miller, played by Catherine Lloyd Burns (10 episodes), is the primary teacher of Malcolm's "Krelboyne" class in the first two seasons.
 She is shown to be overly-earnest as well as to adore Malcolm.
 In season 1, she is included as part of the main cast, but in season 2, is a recurring character.
 In season 2, she is shown to be pregnant until she gives birth to her baby in the parking lot.
 After her baby was born, she quit teaching.
 She was never seen or mentioned again after season 2.
+Originally, she was going to continue to be part of the main cast, and would become antagonistic towards the Krelboynes after the parking lot incident, but Burns left the show as she didn't want to suddenly play a meaner character.
+Lionel Herkabe replaced her, a character who was originally more sympathetic and locked horns with a now meaner Caroline.